dominicparga/template-rust/README.md

 ## Reason for `version < 1.0.0`

-I hate all those projects staying with version `< 1.0.0` forever.
+I don't like all those projects staying with version `< 1.0.0` forever.
 This section helps to remind everyone including myself, why I am not on version `1.0.0` yet, or whether I should already be above.